 - Difficulty of cross-border enforcement

-This, of course, provides only a high-level view of some of the issues that arise most frequently and may have a significant impact on inbound and outbound business dealings.
+This, of course, provides only a high-level view of some issues that arise most frequently and may have a significant impact on inbound and outbound business dealings.
 When you are considering entering into a business arrangement with a foreign company, your best first step is to consult with an experienced international business lawyer.

 Waiting until you have connected with a foreign partner and agreed to general terms of the deal to seek legal advice can create waste and frustration and potentially damage relationships, as factors you are unaware of may substantially change the landscape.
 Best practices would involve seeking knowledgeable guidance from the beginning to insure that important issues are not overlooked and that unconscious assumptions based on domestic law do not cloud your understanding of the arrangement.